rdawson46/stock-ticker/README.md

 A stock tick written and Go.

 ## Todo
-* Then add UI for one stock
+* work on UI for one stock, improve with lipgloss
+* replicate with tabs and multiple stocks
 * add way to parse a config file
     * add colors
     * stock preferences
-* replicate with tabs and multiple stocks